 Remember, by changing your reality about yourself and the world – and especially where the power lies – you too can begin to take steps to do self-healing, emotionally, mentally, and physically.
 The Thymus Heart Rub is an easy, effective exercise for helping you let go of helplessness and believe in your own power to heal yourself.

 This is my biggest takeaway exercise from the book!
 I used to either tap or apply mild pressure on my chest for healing purposes.
-Thanks to Dr. Henry’s tool that adds soothing and calming effect to it, I’m now doing the rub too.
+Thanks to Dr. Henry’s tool that adds a soothing and calming effect to it, I’m now doing the rub too.

 The thymus gland plays a key role in the immune system.
 It produces T-cells, important white blood cells that defend the body from pathogens.
 It is located just below the throat.

 - Place your right hand flat on the upper chest (right below the collarbones).

 - Rub your upper chest softly in a clockwise circle around it.

 - As you continue rubbing, say to yourself aloud or silently:

 - “I deeply love and accept myself, even though I’ve believed I’m powerless over my body.”

 - “I deeply love and accept myself as I choose to let this old belief go.”